pparul/MLOps/README.md

 # MLOps

-## Project already exists add poetry to it
-- Poetry is installed system wide already

-`poetry init`
+## Steps I followed to set up basic MLOps functionalities to any data science project

+- Assuming a repo already exists and petry has been installed system-wide `poetry init`
 - poetry.lock and pyproject.toml created